oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/getting-started.md

 ==================
 To be able to attach an entity to specific workflow (e.g. make entity workflow related) a few criteria should be met.
 - Entity can not have composite fields as its primary keys.
-- Entity primary key can be integer or string (for doctrine types it is: BIGINT, DECIMAL, INTEGER, SMALLINT, STRING, TEXT).
+- Entity primary key can be integer or string (for doctrine types it is: BIGINT, DECIMAL, INTEGER, SMALLINT, STRING).
 In other words - all types that can be casted by SQL CAST to text representation.
 - Entity should be configurable see [Annotation](./#annotation) section.

 Activation State